taocpp/json/doc/Common-Use-Cases.md

 ## Serialise with base64 strings for binary data

+The JSON format does not allow for binary data.
+Binary data in Values needs to be converted into something else when serialising to JSON.
+This can be done on-the-fly with an [Events filter](Events-Interface.md#overview) like `tao::json::events::binary_to_base64`.

 ```c++
 const std::string l = tao::json::to_string< tao::json::events::binary_to_base64 >( v );
 ```

+Another similar common use case is to use a filter like `tao::json::events::non_finite_to_null` to convert non-finite floating-point values (not-a-number, infinity) to something that fits in the JSON data model.

-See the [Events interface](Events-Interface.md) documentation for all available Event filters.
+See the [Events interface](Events-Interface.md) documentation for [all available Event filters](Events-Interface.md#included-filters).

 ## Serialise a JSON Value to an ostream